FACTBOX-France's blueprint for emerging from coronavirus lockdown

-French Prime Minister Edouard Philippe presented on Tuesday plans to unwind, from May 11, a nationwide lockdown that has been in place since mid-March The following are the key points of the plans.
+French Prime Minister Edouard Philippe presented on Tuesday plans to unwind, from May 11, a nationwide lockdown that has been in place since mid-March.
+The following are the key points.

-TESTING The government aims to have at least 700,000 virological tests per week by May 11.
+TESTING The government aims to carry out at least 700,000 virological tests per week by May 11.
 Once a person has tested positive, authorities are to identify and test all those, symptomatic or not, who have had close contact with the person.
-All these contact cases will be tested and will be asked to isolate themselves, taking into account the uncertainties about the duration of incubation.
+All these contact cases will be asked to isolate themselves, taking into account the uncertainties about the duration of incubation.

-Those who test positive will have to confine themselves for 14 days, either at home or in a place made available to the person, in particular in requisitioned hotels.
+Those who test positive will be forced to confine themselves for 14 days, either at home or in a place made available to the person, in particular in requisitioned hotels.
+SCHOOLS

+Kindergartens and elementary schools will reopen nationwide from May 11 but on a voluntary basis.
+From May 18, the government will consider opening middle schools in districts where there are only weak outbreaks of the virus and will decide at the end of May if upper schools can be opened in early June.
+Kindergarteners will not be allowed to wear masks to avoid misuse, and the government will make masks available for middle school students who are not able to get them themselves.

+Class sizes will be kept to 15 students per class and distance learning will remain free for those students who stay home.
+WORK

 - READ MORE ON: